Voting in person

-If you haven’t received a poll card but think you should, contact your local Electoral Registration Office.
+If you have not received a poll card but think you should, contact your local Electoral Registration Office.

 You can still vote if you’ve lost your card.